GiovineItalia/Gadfly.jl/docs/src/man/compositing.md

 [`layer`](@ref), as well a [`Theme`](@ref) object.
 See [Themes](@ref) for more information on the latter.

-You can also share the same DataFrame across different layers:
+You can share the same DataFrame across different layers:

 ```julia
 plot(iris,